GJQu/GJQu.github.io/_posts/2024-05-29-uk-year-in-review.md

 toc: false  # Enable a table of contents on the page
 published: false  # If false, the post won't be published but will be drafted
 ---

-There already exist numerous articles and blog posts on graduate school advice such as the only from [Susan Athey]
+There already exist numerous articles and blog posts on graduate school advice such as the one from superstar Economist [Susan Athey's Professional Advice for Students](https://gsb-faculty.stanford.edu/susan-athey/professional-advice/).
+Therefore, I will limit the scope of this blog post in terms of my own anecdotal experience.
+For the unfamiliar, the field of economics is the study of human behavior from the individual level to the nation level and beyond, the field today largely reflects a quantitative science that relies heavily on mathematical and computational.

+## My Previous Life
+My experience might sound relatable to many young economics undergraduates, at least from my own observation - there's never a short supply of eager economic students walking into intermediate microeconomic classes at my university.
+But unlike computer science or computer engineering, how many economics students actually go on